iSriBalaji/iSriBalaji/README.md

 - Google Cloud Certified Professional Data Engineer
 - Worked as a Data Engineer at TCS for a year.
 - Fun fact: I love to read blogs, develop mobile apps, web and desktop applications.
 Also I like to play Counter-Strike global offensive
 - I learnt to skate within a few days during my Fall Semester.
-Will share some of pics on [Twitter]: https://twitter.com/isribalaji
+Will share some of pics on [Twitter] <a href="https://twitter.com/isribalaji">Twitter</a>

 ### Connect with me: